-Reading Twitter in English is a very different experience from reading it in Japanese, because in Japanese, we can say much, much more in 140 characters.
+Reading Twitter in English is a very different experience from reading it in Japanese because in Japanese, you can say much, much more in a limited number of characters.

-(By “labor taxi”, he means a special taxi to take women in labor to the hospital, so they don’t need to call an ambulance.)
+(By “labor taxi”, they mean a special taxi to take women in labor to the hospital, so they don’t need to call an ambulance.)